-To secure the better tests when I sat at the table, I very rarely expressed or enfertained any desire that a particular spirit should communicate.
+To secure the better tests when I sat at the table, I very rarely expressed or entertained any desire that a particular spirit should communicate.
 I had reason to believe, "when my mind was made up" to hear from a particular spirit, whether they had the power to communicate or not, that I was more frequently disappointed than obliged.
-The best condition to be in, is to be passive; let what will come, receive it quietly, and as gratefully as possible.
+To be in the best condition is to be passive; let come what will, receive it quietly, and as gratefully as possible.
 If you disturb the passivity of the medium, you will certainly mar the excellence of your communication.
 Like a calm lakelet, mirroring every object with entire fidelity, must be the condition of her mind.
 The slightest agitation of the placid water will destroy the image, or reflect it in grotesque forms.